Are “Bath & Body Works” Candles Toxic?

 Red Colorants

-Along with red colorants, the three “Bath and Body Works” candles in the table above contain yellow, orange, and blue colorants.
+Along with red colorants, the three “Bath & Body Works” candles in the table above contain yellow, violet, and blue colorants.

 To clarify, synthetic colorants (or “dyes”) were originally made from coal tar, and now they are made from petroleum.
 Besides the residues of heavy metals, they may contain the residues of carcinogenic and/or endocrine-disrupting byproducts of petroleum (source).
 In addition, some dyes are linked to carcinogenicity, genotoxicity, and hypersensitivity (source).